-Another advantage of the proposed scoring system is its ability to provide sustainability assessments 465 even in data-poor situations, allowing to generate basic sustainability information on any fishery.
-By 466 467 incorporating a precautionary approach and utilizing broad categories of impact, this system allows for an initial assessment of sustainability that can guide decision-making, even when complete data 468 469 sets are unavailable.
-This flexibility ensures that fisheries operating in regions with less data can still be evaluated, providing a baseline sustainability score that encourages improvement over time.
-Thus, 470 the proposed scoring system can play a crucial role in identifying sustainability issues on the one 471 hand, and promoting sustainable practices across a wider range of fisheries on the other hand, 472 including those in data-limited situations, thereby supporting broader efforts to protect marine 473 ecosystems.
-474
+Another advantage of the proposed scoring system is its ability to provide sustainability assessments even in data-poor situations, allowing to generate basic sustainability information on any fishery.
+By incorporating a precautionary approach and utilizing broad categories of impact, this system allows for an initial assessment of sustainability that can guide decision-making, even when complete data sets are unavailable.
+This flexibility ensures that fisheries operating in regions with less data can still be evaluated, providing a baseline sustainability score that incentivizes the provision of more detailed data to enable reaching higher scores.
+Thus, the proposed scoring system can play a crucial role in identifying sustainability issues on the one hand, and promoting sustainable practices across a wider range of fisheries on the other hand, including those in data-limited situations, thereby supporting broader efforts to protect marine ecosystems.

-Raising awareness among consumers of the importance of choosing sustainable fish and seafood is an essential element for limiting the risk of depleting marine ecosystems and overexploiting marine living resources ensuring long-term access to aquatic resources (Bastardie et al. 2024).
+Raising awareness among consumers of the importance of choosing sustainable fish and seafood is an essential element for limiting the risk of depleting marine ecosystems and overexploiting marine living resources ensuring long-term access to aquatic resources (Bastardie et al., 2024).

-To ensure fairness and competitiveness in the EU market, creating a label for fisheries (and aquaculture) products originating from non-EU countries was recently recommended to the PECH Committee of the European Parliament (Aranda et al., 2024).
-By promoting sustainable fishing practices and products, we can work towards a future where marine ecosystems thrive, fishing communities prosper, and consumers enjoy healthy seafood in a responsible manner.
+To ensure fairness and competitiveness in the EU market, creating a general label for fisheries (and aquaculture) products originating from non-EU countries was recently recommended to the PECH Committee of the European Parliament (Aranda et al., 2024).
+By promoting sustainable fishing practices and products, we can work towards a future where marine ecosystems thrive, fishing communities prosper, and consumers